stragu/metametadata/dosomething.md

 defending civil liberties in the digital world.
 EFF champions user privacy, free expression, and innovation through impact litigation, policy analysis, grassroots activism, and technology development.
-- [Fight for the Future](https://www.fightforthefuture.org/), an organisation which aims to build a grassroots movement to ensure that everyone can access the Internet’s many resources affordably, free of interference or censorship and with full privacy.
+- [Fight for the Future](https://www.fightforthefuture.org/), an organisation which aims to build a grassroots movement to ensure that everyone can access the Internet’s many resources affordably, free of interference or censorship and with full privacy.-->